 Product liability is a subset of personal injury law that affirms the legal duty of product manufacturers to produce an item that is safe to use.
 If they release a product without proper testing or fail to disclose an unknown risk to a consumer, they can be held liable in civil court for any damage that results to a consumer who uses their product.

 Plaintiffs in these cases must move quickly if they hope to collect compensation.
-Florida Statutes §95.11 states that any claim alleging a personal injury that results from negligence must be filed in court within four years of the date of injury.
+Florida Statutes §95.11 states that any claim alleging a personal injury that results from negligence must be filed in court within two years of the date of injury.
 In cases involving an injury from a medication, this date typically begins to toll from the date of the discovery of the injury.

 Something as simple as a vaccine for shingles should be a quick injection that is quickly forgotten.
 However, even these seemingly mild additions to the body may have disastrous consequences.
 The shingles vaccine known as Zostavax has been linked to severe eye conditions, liver failure, and even death.
 Even worse, the maker of Zostavax, Merck, may have misled the FDA and the public about the potentially hazardous side effects that may result from using their medication.